SSDBM/2023/index.md

 ## News and Highlights

+- The conference program will consist of 3 [keynotes](./keynotes.md), 16 full paper presentations, 8 short paper presentations, and 1 demonstration (see [accepted papers](./accepted-papers.md))
 - The best papers will be considered for publication in Distributed and Parallel Databases (DAPD).
 - Regular, short and demo papers will be accepted in the research track.
 All papers will appear in the proceedings to be published by ACM ICPS.